Stepchildren Contesting Wills in NSW: Family Provision Claims in Blended Families

 Definitions and Characteristics

 Blended families and stepfamilies encompass a variety of forms.
 Essentially, they involve couples where at least one partner has children from a previous relationship.
-The children may be of different ages, and living arrangements can vary.
-Some children might live with the blended family full-time, while others split their time between households or visit infrequently.
+Furthermore, the children may vary in age, and living arrangements often differ:

-While the Australian government uses specific definitions for statistical purposes, many families simply refer to themselves as “families.”
-They may choose to call all children “brothers and sisters” rather than using terms like “step-siblings.”
-Ultimately, the terminology used is a personal choice based on what feels most comfortable for each family.
+While the Australian government uses specific definitions for statistical purposes, many of these families simply refer to themselves as families.
+Consequently, they might call all children “brothers and sisters” rather than using terms like “step-siblings.”
+Ultimately, the terminology is a personal choice based on what feels most comfortable for each household.

 Legal Recognition of Step-Relationships

 Succession law in NSW presents unique challenges for stepchildren.
-Unlike biological or adopted children, stepchildren are not automatically recognised as having a claim to their stepparent’s estate.
-This distinction stems from the legal interpretation of a stepchild’s relationship with their stepparent.
-While a stepparent may play a significant role in a stepchild’s life, the law requires a more concrete demonstration of dependency and household membership to establish a claim on the estate.
-This legal hurdle often necessitates stepchildren to provide additional evidence and arguments to support their eligibility for a family provision claim.
+Unlike biological or adopted children, stepchildren are not automatically recognised as beneficiaries of their stepparent’s estate.
+This distinction arises from the legal interpretation of a stepchild’s relationship with the stepparent.

 Eligibility of Stepchildren to Contest a Will